-Pursuant to the provisions of Article 231-13 of the AMF General Regulation, Crédit Agricole Corporate and Investment Bank, HSBC Continental Europe, Bank of America Europe DAC (Branch in France) and Morgan Stanley Europe SE as Presenting Banks, acting on behalf of the Offeror, filed the draft Offer with the AMF on February 8, 2021 in the form of a voluntary public tender offer at a price of $\in 18$ per share (cum dividend).
-The price offered in the draft Offer, as filed on February 8, 2021, was $\in 18$ per share (cum dividend).
-On June 29, 2021, the Presenting Banks, acting on behalf of the Offeror, informed the AMF of the increase of the Offer price from $\in 18$ per share (cum dividend) to $\in 20.50$ per share (cum dividend) and filed this Draft Offer Document with the AMF.
-It is specified that only Crédit Agricole Corporate and Investment Bank and HSBC Continental Europe guarantee the content and the irrevocable nature of the commitments made by the Offeror in the context of the Offer.
+Pursuant to the provisions of Article 231-13 of the AMF General Regulation, Crédit Agricole Corporate and Investment Bank, HSBC Continental Europe, Bank of America Europe DAC (Branch in France) and Morgan Stanley Europe SE as Presenting Banks, acting on behalf of the Offeror, filed the draft Offer with the AMF on February 8, 2021 in the form of a voluntary public tender offer.
+The price offered in the draft Offer, as filed on February 8, 2021, was €18 per share (cum dividend).
+On June 30, 2021, the Presenting Banks, acting on behalf of the Offeror, informed the AMF of the increase of the price of the draft Offer from €18 per share (cum dividend) to €20.50 per share (cum dividend) and filed the corresponding revised draft offer document with the AMF.
+It is recalled that, following the detachment of the dividend of €0.65 per share, approved by the general meeting of Suez shareholders held on June 30, 2021, the Offer price of €20.50 per share (cum dividend) has automatically been reduced by an amount of €0.65 per share to €19.85 per share (distribution rights attached).

+Only Crédit Agricole Corporate and Investment Bank and HSBC Continental Europe guarantee the content and the irrevocable nature of the commitments made by the Offeror in the context of the Offer.